idxbroker/customtemplates/macros/ListingSearchMacros.md

 These macros are for the default Listing ID template.

+Assumes the following imports are in place

+{% import "forms-1.001.twig" as form %}

+{% import "searchTools-1.001.twig" as tools %}

+As these may be referenced by macros below.

 Logical twig elements such as ```{% if not middleware %}``` are not included as they do not return html elements.
 Nor are block definitions or spacesless.